EDUCATIONAL RESOURCES from the ANASAZI HERITAGE CENTER

 - Planning a Class Field Trip to the Anasazi Heritage Center

 - Programs in Local Schools (50 mile radius from AHC) - Can’t take a field trip?
 Need more than one day with AHC activities?
 Many of our activities can come to your school!
-Contact Diane McBride, 970-882-5628 or email@example.com for more information.
+Please contact Caina Miller at Crow Canyon Archaeological Center to schedule a school tour; 970-565-8975 or email@example.com.

-- "Who Were the Anasazi?" - Answers many common teacher and student questions about the Ancestral Puebloan people.
+- "Who Were the Anasazi?" - Answers many common teacher and student questions about the Ancestral Puebloan (also known as “Anasazi”) people.

 - "Gallery Walk: Learning from the Main Exhibits" - Our student-friendly guidebook provides a structure for student visits.
 (See Gallery Walk-Teacher's Version).